CSCI-3398/ps7/README.md

 * Add, commit, and push a pdf describing your opinions about these sentences.
 What are the good qualities of the good sentences?
 What are the bad qualities of the bad sentences?

-## Activity 2: Modifying prosody with Praat and Python
+## Option 2: Modifying prosody with Praat and Python
 In the `pitch` directory of this repo, there is a `.wav` file, a Python script, and two Praat scripts.

 ### Step 1